cardano-community/guild-operators/docs/Scripts/gliveview.md

 !> Ensure the [Pre-Requisites](basics.md#pre-requisites) are in place before you proceed.

 **Guild LiveView - gLiveView** is a utility to display an equivalent subset of LiveView interface that cardano-node users have grown accustomed to.
-This is useful when changing to `SimpleView` and moving to a systemd deployment - if you haven't done so already - while looking for a familiar UI to monitor the node status.
+This is especially useful when moving to a systemd deployment - if you haven't done so already - while looking for a familiar UI to monitor the node status.

 The tool is independent from other files and can run as a standalone utility that can be stopped/started without affecting the status of cardano-node.

 ##### Download & Setup

 The tool in itself should only require a single file.
 If you've used [prereqs.sh](basics.md#pre-requisites), you can skip this part , as this is already set up for you.
 To get current epoch blocks, [cntoolsBlockCollector.sh](Scripts/cntools-blocks.md) script is needed.
 This is optional and **Guild LiveView** will function without it.

 ?> For those who follow guild's [folder structure](basics.md#folder-structure) and do not wish to run prereqs.sh, you can run the below in `$CNODE_HOME/scripts` folder